VinnySmallUtilities/sdel/readme.md

 flag 'crd' set to creation mode with create a many count of directories.
 To clean up the inode, it is better to use other solutions, for example, "sfill -fllvzi /" from the "secure-delete" package

+Directories are created without patterns, patterns are not applied.

 "crs" or "crds" set to creation mode without additional file overwriting.